 This is primarily to protect the environment.
 Therefore, we encourage you to bring a laptop / tablet to the course - it is possible to make notes in the PDF file you will have access to.

-1-2 weeks prior the course you will receive login details to www.Gate2GMP.com where you can download the course handouts as a PDF.
+3-5 days prior the course you will receive a download link for the course handouts as a PDF.

 Note pads and pens will always be provided at the venue.

 Registration is binding and when you have received our confirmation the following conditions are known and accepted.
 If you for any reason is unable to attend, substitution is always possible and preferred.